RamaLingeswaraRao950/Journey-Tracker/README.md

 ***⏩ Description :--***

-A simple and interactive progress bar component that visually indicates steps in a multi-step process.
-Users can move forward or backward using "Next" and "Previous" buttons, with a red progress line and highlighted step circles to show the current stage.
+A responsive progress bar that shows steps in a process.
+Users can click "Next" or "Previous" to move between steps, with a red line and active circles showing the current step.

 ***✨ Features :--***